Jamie-S2000/blackjack/README.md

 - It then prints out the new cards and the current hand in the console.

 -__user_choice__
-This gives the user a choice of hitting ot sticking.
+This gives the user a choice of hitting or sticking.
 - When the user hits, the hit function is run then the hand is checked in the check_hand function
 - When the user sticks the user is notified they stuck.

 -__check_hand(player)__
-This function checks each players hand
+This function checks each player's hand
 - For both the user and the dealer, all cards bar the aces are put into a list.
 - When the user has an Ace, the check_aces function is called.
 - When the dealer has an Ace, the value is determined by if the current total is less than 11.
-- If the total is less than 11 then the Ace is an 11, otherwise the Ace is a 1.
+- If the total is less than 11 then the Ace is an 11, otherwise, the Ace is a 1.
 - Once the Aces value is chosen the total is determined and returned by the function.

 -__check_aces__